-Malaysia's popular Perhentian Islands hit their peak during the summer months; accommodation becomes more expensive and can even fill to capacity between June and August.
-Travelers to Perhentian Kecil once had to sleep on the beach or with strangers while waiting for rooms to free up!
+Malaysia's popular Perhentian Islands hit their peak during the summer months; accommodation becomes more expensive and can even fill to capacity between June and August, so be sure to book in advance.

 When to Visit Langkawi

-Popular Pulau Langkawi, Malaysia's busiest tourist island, hits high season in December, January, and February when the weather is best.
+Popular Pulau Langkawi, Malaysia's busiest tourist islands, hits high season in December, January, and February when the weather is best.

-Although jellyfish are a constant problem for swimmers throughout much of the year, they are especially a nuisance between May and October.
-Buy a small bottle of vinegar or ask a restaurant kitchen for some to help ease stings quickly.
+Although jellyfish are a constant problem for swimmers throughout much of the year, they are mainly a nuisance between May and October.
+Buy a small bottle of vinegar or ask a restaurant kitchen for help to ease stings quickly.

 When to Visit Tioman Island

-Tioman Island is carved up into many separated, completely different beaches.
-Even during the busy months you can find relative peace and isolation.
+Tioman Island is carved up into many separate, completely different beaches.
+Even during the busy months, you can find relative peace and isolation.

-Ramadan: The dates for Ramadan are based upon the moon and vary from year to year.
+- Ramadan: The dates for Ramadan are based on the moon and vary from year to year.
 While you certainly won't go hungry during the Islamic holy month, some restaurants and businesses may be closed, at least until sundown.
 You should show proper respect to people who may be fasting throughout the day.
-Read more about what to expect when traveling during Ramadan.